ewe2/ewe2.ninja/source/content/_music.md

 different time signatures for different patterns which then can be alternated in song mode.
 It misses some onboard effects but stimulates creativity.

+#### Novation Bass Station II

+A monophonic analog synthesizer, it really ticks all the boxes for basic synthesis for me.
+I love the aftertouch on the full-size keys, and the filter setup is really intuitive.
+I do find the arpegiattor and sequencer to be the most odd part of the machine, it takes some getting used to.
+It's a fantastic little unit for lead lines and silly noises!
+I'm in the market for a polysynth to deal with pads and some effects and my synthesiser world would be complete.
+The other really nice thing is that it's uncomplicated to use as a MIDI synth/controller under several OSes.
+I've not used it under Windows, but I've been able to successfully read/write patches to/from it in Linux and use Rosegarden without issues.
+It's quite loud, actually, I have to record carefully in Audacity.

 #### Steinberg UR22 USB Audio Interface

 Great USB interface usable under Linux as well as windows/mac.
 The mono inputs